noTmEheRe999/Marstek_venus_e_v3_nr/README.md

+THis branch is for personal use.
+Files here are adjusted for my situation and used names.
+Please visit https://github.com/gitcodebob/marstek-venus-rs485-node-red for actual code and maintanance.

 # Home Battery Control with Home Assistant & Node-RED

 This project is designed for hobbyists who want to control home battery systems using Home Assistant and Node-RED.
 It provides ready-to-use flows and configuration examples, including a PID controller for advanced battery management.
 Use at your own discretion.